 Lisa Jacobs collaborated with amongst others the Royal Concertgebouw Orchestra, Amsterdam Sinfonietta, Brussels Philharmonic, Bremer Philharmoniker, Lithuanian Chamber Orchestra and respected conductors such as Neeme Järvi, Riccardo Chailly, Mariss Jansons, Jurjen Hempel, Otto Tausk, Julia Jones, Massimo Quarta, Dirk Brossé and Carlos Miguel Prieto.

-Miss Jacobs has made numerous international acclaimed recordings: Ysaye & Franck (2013, Challenge Records), Locatelli violin concertos (2016, Cobra Records), Haydn violin Concertos (2017, Cobra Records) and Paganini Caprices (2018, Cobra Records).
-April 2019 her latest CD with a live registration of Nordic repertoire with the Bremer Philharmoniker (Nielsen, Challenge Records) has been launched and received very positively by the international press.
+Miss Jacobs has made numerous international acclaimed recordings: Ysaye & Franck (2013, Challenge Records), Locatelli violin concertos (2016, Cobra Records), Haydn violin Concertos (2017, Cobra Records), Paganini Caprices (2018, Cobra Records) and Nielsen Violin Concerto (2019, Challenge Records).

-Besides her concert career Lisa Jacobs greatly enjoys teaching and is a professor of violin at the Royal Conservatory of Ghent, Belgium.
+Besides her concert career Lisa Jacobs greatly enjoys teaching and is a professor of violin at the Royal Conservatory of Ghent, Belgium & at the Royal Conservatory in The Hague (The Netherlands).

 In 2015, she founded The String Soloists, an dynamic successful international string ensemble that distinguishes itself with flexibility and musical approach from mainstream chamber orchestras by playing without a conductor.